 STRAW BALE WALLS

-There are many different ways of building straw bale walls and since 2004, working on more than 30 projects, Straworks has experienced most of them.
-In fact, in 2009 we developed the Straworks Wall System No.1 based on our preferred method.
+There are many ways of building straw bale walls.
+Over the last 18 years, Straworks has experienced most of them.
+In 2009 we developed the Straworks Wall System No.1 based on our preferred method.